sethgonzales/humble_hectare/README.md

 - TODO: Pull out the event list into its own component.
 Lots of repetitive code here.
 Now that it works...
 Refactor!

 ### 7/1/24
 - Undertook a fun refactor today!
 I was able to use Mantine's React tables which are far more dynamic and interactive.
 A lot of features I wanted like sortable columns, search, etc. came right from the table with a few key adjustments.
-There were a few UI things to work out but ultimately I was able to implement these for Crops and Logs and remove some now unneeded components in crop list and log list.
+There were a few UI things to work out but ultimately I was able to implement these for Crops and Logs and remove some now unneeded components in crop list and log list...